jakee417/jakee417.github.io/_posts/2025-03-28-harmonic-oscillators.md

 \end{align*}
 $$

-Where the last equality again came from the equations of motion.
+Where the last equality came from the equations of motion.

 ## Relating Electrical and Mechanical Harmonic Oscillators

-We can see a high degree of similarity with the mechanical oscillator's Hamiltonian,
+There is a high degree of similarity between the mechanical and electrical harmonic oscillators,

 |  | Mechanical Oscillator | Electrical Oscillator |
 | - | - | - |